 In the past, high initial price tags were the biggest roadblock for Nintendo's most recent portable and home consoles, and we're hoping that the Switch isn't prohibitively expensive.

 Nintendo's previous generation of consoles, the DS and Wii, gained traction by launching at $150 and $250 (£99.99 and £179.99) respectively, so whether it's focused on dominating your living room or your public transportation commute, Nintendo knows where the sweet spot lays for pricing its consoles.

 Nintendo Switch games

-As well as giving us our first look at the console, the new trailer also gave us a great look at a number of the console's games.
+As well as giving us our first look at the console, the official trailer also gave us a great look at a number of the console's games.

 We saw a version of what appeared to be Skyrim, a basketball game, the new Zelda game, Breath of the Wild, and an all new Mario game in the style of classic Mario 64.

 Another point is how prominently the trailer showed off Skyrim, which is the kind of adult game that Nintendo has tended not to make a priority on its consoles, although after company subsequently failed to confirm whether the game is actually coming to the console, it now appears as though they have something in the works for it, even if they won't confirm exactly what it is.

 We also saw games being played competitively in a multiplayer setting, which may indicate Nintendo's intention to make eSports a focus of the console.

 In addition to the trailer, Nintendo has also sent out a list of all the developers and publishers who are planning to support the Switch.